-782 NRA ammunition will also be available for purchase on the firing point for the McQueen.
+782 NRA ammunition for the McQueen will be available on the firing point on production of a voucher purchased from the NRA Office (Front Counter).

 783 Ammunition for all other events, including practice and zero, must be supplied by the competitor and, unless limited by the Conditions, may be of any type permitted by the relevant range regulations.